thoughtfulbiometrics/thoughtfulbiometrics.github.io/README.md

 # The Thoughtful Biometrics Workshop

-This interactive conference will be some time in January.
+This interactive workshop will be some time in January.
 Dates TBD (please let us know if there are days we should avoid)

 To receive updates regarding the event, please [SIGN UP HERE](https://signup.thoughtfulbiometrics.org).
 Thank you!

 ## Invitation _or_ why we need this event:

-The Thoughtful Biometrics conference is creating a space to dialogue about critical emerging issues surrounding biometric and digital identity technologies.
+The Thoughtful Biometrics workshop is creating a space to dialogue about critical emerging issues surrounding biometric and digital identity technologies.

 Biometrics technology is being used in a wide range of contexts and there in this range of existing and potential uses, there are many questions about the ethical and socially good uses.